What is hate crime?

 - Sexual Orientation

-What are the impacts of hate crime?
+What are the effects of hate crime?

-- Can impact on an entire community
+- Can negatively impact on families and entire communities

 - Can lead to tensions and conflict

 It is important to report a hate crime that you have been the victim of or witnessed.
 By reporting, you are taking action to stamp out hate crime in Sandwell.